 - Be less active than usual

-It is important to note that roundworms can be transmitted to humans.
+It is important to note that roundworms can be transmitted to humans and other animals in the household.

 Symptoms of tapeworms include: